jorgeyza/ecomvision/README.md

 If you use a local MongoDB replica set, remember to first seed your database `pnpm prisma db seed`

-Web app for data visualization with a dashboard, tables and graphics generated with Nivo Charts.
+Web app for data visualization with a dashboard, tables and charts generated with Nivo Charts.

+This projects has both client-side and server-side pagination for the tables.
+You can filter tables globally or per column and also sort them.

 To start project use `pnpm dev`.
 You can see the [live application here](https://ecomvision.jorgeyza.com)